ndrplm/ndrplm/README.md

 ## 🎵 A bit more about me

-I’m passionate about music and love working at the intersection of tech and culture.
+I’m passionate about music and love being at the crossroads of tech and culture.

-When I’m not coding, I’m probably at a gig, playing Stardew Valley, or practicing drums.
-I care deeply about clean code, clear design, and building things that feel -and look- good to use.
+When I’m not coding, you’ll probably find me at a gig, practicing drums, or unwinding with a cozy game of Stardew Valley 🎧🥁🌱

+Creativity shapes the way I think 💡 I’m happiest when I’m making something, whether it’s with code, sound, or my hands.
+I love learning new things and genuinely enjoy sharing what I know, especially through mentoring and helping others grow.